Python-PyQt/PyQt6-Docs/descriptions/QtCharts/QXYSeries-setPointConfiguration-f.rst

     series->setPointConfiguration(4, conf);

-    conf.remove(QXYSeries::PointConfiguration::LabelVisibility);
+    conf.remove(QXYSeries::PointConfiguration::Color);
+    conf[QXYSeries::PointConfiguration::LabelFormat] = "This Point";
     series->setPointConfiguration(6, conf);

 In this example, you can see a default :sip:ref:`~PyQt6.QtCharts.QLineSeries` with 10 points and with changed configuration of two points.
-Both changed points are red and visibly bigger than the others with a look derived from series.
-By default, points don't have labels, but the point at index 4 has the label thanks to the :sip:ref:`~PyQt6.QtCharts.QXYSeries.PointConfiguration.LabelVisibility` configuration value.
+Both changed points are visibly bigger than the others with a look derived from the series configuration.
+By default, points don't have labels, but the point at index 4 has a label thanks to the :sip:ref:`~PyQt6.QtCharts.QXYSeries.PointConfiguration.LabelVisibility` and :sip:ref:`~PyQt6.QtCharts.QXYSeries.PointConfiguration.LabelFormat` configuration values.
+The point at index 6 has a custom label *This Point* thanks to the :sip:ref:`~PyQt6.QtCharts.QXYSeries.PointConfiguration.LabelFormat` configuration value.
 Below is an example of a chart created in this way:

 .. image:: ../../../images/xyseries_point_configuration.png